Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Notes/Lectures/1 - sets, relations and arguments.md

 a binary relation is reflexive on another set if every element also has an arrow to themselves

-a binary relatio is a function iff
+a binary relatio is a fu